 - Priority: Oct 11

 Spring 2025 Application Deadlines

 - Final: Oct 4

 What are the benefits of applying for the priority deadline?

-There are a limited number of spots for the inaugural semester of Take Action Lab.
+There are limited spots for each semester cohort of Take Action Lab.
 Priority deadline applicants will receive priority consideration for enrollment and for financial aid.

 When will I hear back about my application?